 When I found out my grandparents had been here 60 years ago I knew I had to follow in family footsteps!
 It’s certainly not the cheap option it was a few years ago but it was so worth it.
 Memories last a life time and many more were made this trip.
 So let’s go…

-Hotels in Split
+Where to stay in Split

 I really wanted to stay at Le Meriden, mainly due to their beach club.
 But it was out of budget.
 The more I researched, the more it wouldn’t have been right for us.
 It was out in Podstrana.
 Only 10/15 Uber away from the city – not far at all but I wanted it be able to walk in and out of the city.
 If however you are looking for a flop and drop all encompassing hotel with just a few exploring days then I would recommend it.

-The rooms at the Brigg were great.
-Very clean, great bathroom – separate toilet, always smart!
+The rooms at the Brigg were very clean, great bathroom – separate toilet, always smart!
 And super comfy beds!
 The attention to detail was slightly lacking – like fresh cups weren’t replaced but there was water and fruit platter on arrival and bubbles for my birthday.
 (A day late but the thought was there!)

 The breakfast was small but full of choice.
 Including bubbles – which being there for my birthday would have been rude not to!
 Nice shady outside area to enjoy it in too.